AGILITY TRAINING

 Although the sport is fun, fast and exciting, I like to stress that not every session will be running full courses.
 Skill, sequencing and fitness exercises are also incorporated into our training.
 This can be challenging and new for both dog and handler.

 BEFORE STARTING, we do ask if every dog can have achieved their bronze level good citizen test or equivalent training to this such as attending regular pet obedience classes.
-Basic obedience training is essential before beginning agility classes.
-We also ask that your dog be at least 6 months of age.
+This means a somewhat reliable recall and wait is expected.

 If you are unsure on anything, please do not hesitate to contact us for more information